otagoedna/eDNA_Workshop_Nov_2019/index.md

 ### Deadlines extended

-We have extended the registration deadline.
-It is now due by **1 November.**
+We still have space for the symposium registration.
+It will now close by **8 November.**

 **Abstract submission is now closed** We have filled all spaces, but if you still want to present please [email Hugh](mailto:hugh.cross@otago.ac.nz) and we will try to accommodate you.